b2b tech colors

 red tech logos

-Interestingly, when Google launched Alphabet in 2015, it chose bright red as the brand color.
-Considering how low-key the spin-off company is, it was an unusual choice.
-But the Alphabet brand is blandly generic, and red is an effective punctuation color in text-only applications.
+Interestingly, Google chose bright red when it launched investor relations platform Alphabet in 2015.
+Considering how low-key the spin-off company is, we found it an unusual choice.
+But the overall Alphabet brand is otherwise blandly generic, and red can be an effective punctuation color for text-only environments.
+With just this one hue, a simple brand identity came dramatically to life.

 alphabet brand examples

-The takeaway: whatever the color, expect it to be very bright
+Whatever the color, expect it to be bright

-Companies are tweaking their blue logos to be lighter and brighter, sticking with candy-colored mash-ups, and adding neon to their palettes.
-While this shift could just be part of a me-too design trend, it’s also triggered by the functional value of these colors in digital applications.
-So we expect the brightness to continue for quite a while.
-Get out your sunglasses!
+Companies are tweaking their blue logos to be lighter and brighter, sticking with candy-colored mashups and adding neon (neon!) to their palettes.
+While these shifts could just be part of a short-term “me too” design trend, we believe they’re also driven by the functional value of brighter colors across digital applications.
+On small screens, these colors draw our eyes and simply demand our attention.

-To learn more about tech company colors, contact us.
+To learn more about choosing the right colors for your technology brand, contact us.

 About the author